Highlights Of The Program

 08:00 - 08:50

-REGISTRATION & MORNING REFRESHMENTS
+REGISTRATION AND MORNING REFRESHMENTS

 08:50 - 09:00